Flowm/argos-research.github.io/pages/argOS/sim-coupling.md

 To run the simulation, a few repositories are needed

 ## General
-Independat of the choice of the simulators you are using, you need two repositories for the simulation:
+Independent of the choice of the simulators you are using, you need two repositories for the simulation:

 - **SimCoupler:** The simulation coupler (SimCoupler) contains code for the main simulation loop.